Des Moines, Iowa chapter of the Black Panther Party: Good Park, 1969

 On April 13, 1969, a gathering was organized by the chapter's leaders to provide more publicity for the Free Breakfast Program at Good Park, a hub of the largest Black community in the city that was "cherished... as a social and recreational space more or less isolated from the racism and discrimination" that was exhibited throughout the rest of Des Moines.
-The same site where the unrest referred to as the Good Park Rebellions in early July 1966 this time in saw an initially successful rally before around twelve police arrived to make arrests for "unlawful assembly and resisting arrest."
+The same site where the unrest referred to as the Good Park Rebellions in early July 1966 took place saw an initially successful rally, before around twelve police officers arrived to make arrests for "unlawful assembly and resisting arrest."
 One officer present testified that Knox had "turned his attention to the officers and advised the crowd to 'rise up and strike out' and to turn on the Des Moines pigs."
 As police tried to arrest Knox, fellow Panther Charles Edward Smith attempted to pry Knox from the grip of the police while others began throwing bricks and stones at police cars and other cars that happened to be passing by.
 University and Forest Avenues, two nearby roads, were closed off by the end of the day and police were lathered across the entire area.
 As a result of the altercation, one woman suffered gunshot wounds and was hospitalized, and countless arrests were made as people were leaving the scene, including leaders of the chapter Rhem, Knox, and Abdul-Samad (Stephen Green at the time).
 One man even testified that his sons, Clive (who would join the chapter while in jail) and Hobart DePatten Jr., were arrested and when their mother asked the police what was going on, she was arrested as well.

 In the following days, Black and white college students across the state gathered at the University of Iowa as well as the Des Moines capitol building hosting demonstrations and rallies.
 Party members were also beginning to receive invites to speak at Iowa universities to spread the message of the Black Panther Party.